 \section{Abstract}

-We discuss the importance of implementing a proper regularization procedure in order to treat thermo and magnetic contributions within non renormalizable theories so that physically meaningful results can be obtained.
-Our investigation suggests that potential divergences should be first completely isolated into the vacuum and purely magnetic contributions which are then regularized while the convergent thermomagnetic contributions should be integrated over the full momentum range without any regulators.
-The procedure is illustrated by applying the proper time formalism to the two flavor Polyakov--Nambu--Jona-Lasinio model, whose magnetic field dependent coupling has been recently determined.
-Observables such as the pressure, magnetization, speed of sound squared, and the specific heat evaluated with the proposed prescription are compared with results furnished by other three possible regularization prescriptions which are often adopted in the literature.
-It turns out that, when evaluated with our method, these quantities display thermomagnetic behaviors which are physically more consistent than the ones predicted with other regularization schemes.
+The importance of implementing a proper regularization procedure in order to treat thermo and magnetic contributions within nonrenormalizable theories is investigated.
+Our study suggests that potential divergences should be isolated into the vacuum and purely magnetic contributions and then regularized while the convergent thermomagnetic contributions should be integrated over the full momentum range.
+This prescription is illustrated by applying the proper time formalism to the two flavor Polyakov--Nambu--Jona-Lasinio model, whose magnetic field dependent coupling has been recently determined.
+Observables such as the pressure, magnetization, speed of sound squared, and specific heat evaluated within our scheme are compared with results furnished by other three possible prescriptions.
+We show that these quantities display a thermomagnetic behavior which is physically more consistent when our scheme is adopted.
 In particular, we demonstrate that naively regulating the (entangled) vacuum, magnetic and thermomagnetic contributions leads to physically inconsistent results especially at the high temperature domain.